-- Approval of the AMP program advisor (Dr. Martin Schuster; the faculty person who coordinates AMP activities)
+- Approval of the AMP program advisor, Dr. Jerri Bartholomew (Coordinator of AMP activities)

-- Have completed at least 105 credits of the required 180 credits for a bachelor's degree.
+- Completion of at least 105 credits of the required 180 credits for a bachelor's degree.
 This is equivalent to junior standing.
-Students with senior standing (135 credits or above), may be considered for the program if they have not yet completed their 400-level microbiology courses for the major.
+Students with senior standing (135 credits or above), may be considered for the program if they have not yet completed their 400-level microbiology courses for the major

 - At least 1 term of experience in a research lab or a minimum of B+ in MB 303